praneethb7/pdf-chat-RAG/DEPLOYMENT.md

 ### 2.2 Import the repository

 1. Click **Add New → Project**
-2. Import your `pdf-chat` GitHub repository
+2. Import your `pdf-chat-RAG` GitHub repository
 3. Set **Root Directory** to `frontend`

 ### 2.3 Configure the build